-The Human Resources and Governance Committee of UNS Energy approved and UNS Energy's Board of Directors ratified the 2015 Share Unit Plan (2015 Plan) effective January 2015.
-Under the 2015 Plan, key employees, including executive officers of UNS Energy and its subsidiaries, may be granted long-term incentive awards of Performance-Based Share Units (PSU) and time-based RSUs annually.
-Each PSU and RSU granted is valued based on one share of Fortis common stock traded on the Toronto Stock Exchange, converted to U.S. dollars.
+The UNS Energy Human Resources and Governance Committee approved and UNS Energy's Board of Directors ratified the 2015 Share Unit Plan (2015 Plan) effective January 2015.
+Under the 2015 Plan, key employees may be granted PSUs and time-based RSUs annually.
+Each PSU and RSU granted prior to 2024 is valued based on one share of Fortis common stock traded on the Toronto Stock Exchange, converted to U.S. dollars.
+Each PSU and RSU granted in 2024 and thereafter is valued based on one share of Fortis common stock traded on the New York Stock Exchange.
 UNS Energy allocates the obligation and expense for this plan to its subsidiaries based on the Massachusetts Formula.
 UNS Energy accounts for forfeitures as they occur.